 Telephone number: 1-800-917-5431

 P.S.
-The bottle also states that the buyer is responsible for safety and use in accordance to the directions on the bottle.
-So don't just read this and get spraying, READ the entire label.
+The bottle also states that the buyer is responsible for the safety and use in accordance with the directions on the bottle.
+So don't just read this and get spraying; READ the entire label.

 Hot Shot Instructions Choice 1

 - Spray cracks with Hot Shot spray.
-Seal and launder all cloth items before fogger
+Seal and launder all cloth items before fogger.

-Allow time to dry, and for the room to air out.
+- Apply Hot Shot fogger.
+Allow time to dry and for the room to air out.

-Use Hot Shot Spray behind beds, to box springs and any surface the fogger could not reach.
+- Use Hot Shot spray behind beds, on box springs, and on any surface the fogger could not reach.
 (Use spray where logical and where DE is not appropriate).

-Repeat steps 2 and 4 as needed 2 weeks later
+- Repeat steps 2 and 4 as needed two weeks later.

 Hot Shot Instructions Choice 2

-Seal, remove and launder all clothing and cloth items.
-Even clothing from closet and drawers.
+- Use fogger.
+Seal, remove, and launder all clothing and cloth items, even clothing from closet and drawers.
 Pull furniture away from walls.

-Once fogger is dry and it is safe to go in the room, Use duster to get DE in to cracks and crevices.
+- Once fogger is dry and it is safe to go in the room, use a duster to get food-grade diatomaceous earth in cracks and crevices.
 Place under furniture.